Can You Sue If Your Photo Is Used Without Your Permission?

 - Intrusion of solitude.
 If the photo in question was taken somewhere other than a public setting, you may have a case for intrusion of solitude.
 As you may recall, TV sports reporter Erin Andrews sued for intrusion of solitude after a man took video of her through a peephole into her hotel room and posted the video online.
 Unlike other invasion of privacy torts such as false light and appropriation of likeness, the images don't even need to be made public; the taking of the pictures in the first place is sufficient to violate the law.

-To learn more about potential legal recourse for the unauthorized use of your image, check out FindLaw's page on Invasion of Privacy.
+To learn more about potential legal recourse for the unauthorized use of your image, check out FindLaw's page on Invasion of Privacy, or contact an experienced attorney.